adeich/adeich.github.io/_posts/2019-08-12-modelling-parking-ticket-times.md

 |0.25| 1 in 4   | 25 minutes |
 |0.50| 1 in 2   | 40 minutes |
 |0.75| 3 in 4   | 70 minutes |
-{: .align-center}

 In reality, parking checkers may come far more or less frequently than 30 minutes; my results scale linearly with your observed measurements of $$\mu$$ and $$\sigma$$.

-One day I would like to get some friends together with some chairs in the shade in front of my apartment and actually measure the passage of these majestic parking enforcement vehicles.
+One day I would like to set some chairs in the shade in front of my apartment and sit there and actually record data on the passage of these majestic parking enforcement vehicles.

 This post is dedicated to the people who drive these three-wheelers---we owe the fairness and availability of public parking in crowded cities to their hard work.